 The senior school property tax credit is a form of property tax relief for seniors in Delaware.
 To qualify, you must be age 65 or older and own a home in the state as your primary residence.
 The credit is equal to 50% of school property taxes, up to a maximum of $400 per year.

 How high are sales taxes in Delaware?

 There is no sales tax in Delaware.
 That’s right, all Delaware purchases are tax-free.
-For many seniors, that could mean savings of hundreds of dollars per year on things like clothing, food and entertainment.
+For many seniors, that could mean savings of hundreds of dollars per year on things like clothing, food, entertainment and medicine.

 What other Delaware taxes should I be concerned about?